- This event has passed.

 April 26 @ 9:00 am - 2:00 pmFree

-Join Friends of the Rappahannock and Piedmont Environmental Council on Friday April 26 to help us plant trees along a stream that flows to the Thornton River on a farm in Rappahannock County Virginia.
+Join Friends of the Rappahannock and Piedmont Environmental Council on Friday April 26 to help us plant trees along a tributary to the Hazel River on a farm in Rappahannock County Virginia.

 The project is focused on planting trees to reduce erosion, protect water quality, and improve habitat for fish and wildlife.